somhi/PCXT_DeMiSTify/uareloaded/README.md

 ### STATUS

-* Load OS using Serial Rx/Tx.

-* **UART port is required to be used to load the OS through the serdrive app.**
+* **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.

-**Bugs**:

-* With original IBM ROM  keyboard does not work very well.

-* Serdrive works at 460.8 K or 230.4K but not 115.2K
+* CGA VRAM with 128 kB for all Tandy games now available.

 ### Compile the project in Quartus: